drigoni/Loss_VT_Grounding/README.md

 `refer` is the following repository: [https://github.com/lichengunc/refer](https://github.com/lichengunc/refer).
 The user just need to download the images from http://bvisionweb1.cs.unc.edu/licheng/referit/data/refclef.zip and unzip them in folder `data/images/saiapr_tc-12`.

+**UPDATE (16/11/2022)**: Setting up the environment for visual feature extraction requires some settings that are not easy for many users.
+If you can't compile it, you can jump to this repository (I haven't had a chance to test it yet): https://github.com/manekiyong/bottom-up-attention-docker
+For the remaining brave ones who prefer to compile the package from scratch, I can only wish you good luck!

 ### Environment
 To configure the environment:
 ```bash